 At ArkYoga, the classes have a maximum size of 10 (8 in the Pregnancy) and each student is given individual attention.
 We actively adjust students so that bad habits and the risks that come with poor practice, such as injury, are avoided.
-Attendance by the term means that students get to know each other and can work and progress together.
 The atmosphere is friendly and nurturing but based on a foundation of serious yoga practice and teaching.

 We actively adjust students so that poor practice and the risks that come with it, such as injury, are avoided.
 Aids such as belts, blocks, blankets, bolsters and chairs are used as these allow students to experience the postures more easily and more deeply than might otherwise be the case.

 Every class begins with a brief period of calm breathing in order to prepare and centre you and release any tensions.
 The bulk of the class focuses on the posture work and ends with a 10-15 minute period of relaxation, including some breathing techniques.

 These classes are unsuitable during pregnancy when the specialist antenatal class is recommended.